qianlongding/edge-ai-suites/metro-ai-suite/metro-vision-ai-app-recipe/docs/user-guide/tutorial-4.md

 ### 8. **Visualizing Hotspot Analytics in Grafana**

-The hotspot analytics data published to `hotspot_analytics` can be visualized in real-time using Grafana.
+The hotspot analytics data that would be published to `hotspot_analytics` can be visualized in real-time using Grafana.

 #### 8.1 **Access Grafana**: Navigate to `https://<HOST_IP>/grafana` (Username: `admin`, Password: `admin`)